Compaq Portable 486c Restoration

 SCM ISAC2PR10 ISA PCMCIA Adapter

-PCMCIA was designed for laptops — but nobody said a 25-pound luggable couldn’t crash the party!
-The second EISA slot holds an ISA PCMCIA adapter card (SCM Microsystems ISAC2PR10, Vadem VG-469 chipset) providing dual PC Card slots.
-Why waste an EISA slot on one device when you can turn it into two hot-swappable expansion slots?
+PCMCIA was designed for laptops, but nobody said a 25-pound luggable couldn’t crash the party.
+Second slot holds an ISA PCMCIA adapter (SCM Microsystems ISAC2PR10, Vadem VG-469 chipset) giving me dual PC Card slots.
+One EISA slot, two hot-swappable expansion slots.
+Good trade.

-- SanDisk CF adapter — CompactFlash-to-PCMCIA adapter for flash storage, supports hot-swapping in DOS and Windows 3.1 and doubles as an easy file transfer method
+- SanDisk CF adapter, CompactFlash-to-PCMCIA, hot-swaps in DOS and Windows 3.1, doubles as easy file transfer

 Full PCMCIA adapter documentation →